ShubhamKumar547/chat-app/readme.md

-This repo is created as an experimental purpose desV
+This repo is created as an experimental demonstration